abhitims/Evolutionary_diversity_of_WG_woody_plants/README.md

 Gopal, A., Bharti, D. K., Page, N., Dexter, K. G., Krishnamani, R., Kumar, A., & Joshi, J. (2023).
 Range restricted old and young lineages show the southern Western Ghats to be both museum and cradle of diversity for woody plants. *Proceedings of the Royal Society B*.

 # Data overview
+***Currently we have kept some aspects of this data under embargo as we working on follow up questions on this.
+Kindly reach out to me if you need any additional info on the same***

 **Appedix_S3_processed_data.zip**